8 Tips For Supporting Your Student Through the College Application Process

 Applying to college can be daunting, especially if your student is applying to a dream school.
 Celebrate when they open that acceptance letter, but don’t forget to commemorate smaller milestones along the way, too.

-Congratulate them on finishing all of their applications, take a ton of pictures during college visits, take an interest in what they’re writing about for their college essay, make a huge deal when they decide on a school, no matter what school they end up choosing.
+Congratulate them on finishing all of their applications, take a ton of pictures during college visits, show an interest in what they’re writing about for their college essay, and make a huge deal when they decide on a school, no matter what school they end up choosing.

 Not every student will get into their dream school, but celebrating small victories along the way will help remind your student about what the college application process is about: the journey.